zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-target-platform/README.markdown

 ### Target Platform Bundles Dependency

 The plugin creates a configuration called `targetPlatformBundles`.
-It is configured with a default dependencies to all resolvable bundles in a multi-project build, e.g. all projects in multi-project build that have a jar task.
+It is configured with default dependencies to all resolvable bundles in a multi-project build, e.g. all projects in multi-project build that have a `jar` task.
 This is can be used to specify additional bundles that should be added to the set of bundles given to resolve task to resolve against when checking for OSGi requirements.

 ```gradle
 dependencies {